OutsideEIP/OutsideServer/documentation/CONTRIBUTING.md

 Two branches have been defined :

-- `master` : default branch, production mirror
+- `master` : default branch, production mirror,
-- `develop`: integration branch, mirror of modification
+- `develop`: integration branch, it's the preproduction, it must build at 100% without any problem.

 Other types of branch are :